Can you describe your job?

 It’s over 20 years since the initial restoration so next year we intend to start looking at each individual area and ensuring that it’s planted to the 1864 plan, replacing lost or missing plants.

-Gardening’s a bit like painting the Fourth Bridge.
+Gardening’s a bit like painting the Forth Bridge.
 We’re going to open 364 days so we need to make sure the property can handle the increase in visitors.

 What's the most exciting project you’ve worked on since working for the National Trust?